nereaiscamu/LauSens_2022/README.md

 `pip install scikit-learn`

-Install package PySpin via `https://flir.app.boxcn.net/v/SpinnakerSDK/` (choose your OS, python folder, and processor architecture) following README.txt in downloaded folder.
+Download PYTHON package PySpin via `https://flir.app.boxcn.net/v/SpinnakerSDK/` (in `yourOS/python_folder/processor_architecture`) then install it following `README.txt` in downloaded folder.

+Download and install PySpin DRIVERS via `https://flir.app.boxcn.net/v/SpinnakerSDK/` (FULL_SDK for exemple).

+YOU ARE READY TO RUN OUR SOFT. !

+Go to main script :

+`cd LauSens_2022/main`

-Then run script with python3:
+And run script with python3:

 `python3 gui.py`

+To see how our software works please read `user_manual.md` !

+For any question about the code please contact me at : `gaietan.renault@alumni.epfl.ch`

 ### Awards :